jasiozet/simpleCardGame/README.md

-# Fable Feliz Feliz.DaisyUI Vite App
+# Simple Card Game using: Fable Feliz Feliz.DaisyUI Vite

-This is a template Fable project for me which uses [Vite](https://fable.io/Fable.Lit/docs/hmr.html) so you can easily get started and add your own code progressively.
+Trying to do something practical to practice the web stack for F#, I'm honestly just having fun here learning
+Disclaimer: I don't own the rights to any of the pictures used here.
+This is strictly non profit playground project.

 ## Requirements